d-n155/K-means/README.txt

+New Change
-GOAL: gain deeper understanding about clustering by implementing a simple k-means algorithm.
+Goal: gain deeper understanding about clustering by implementing a simple k-means algorithm.
 DESCRIPTION: Implemented a class that provides users to:
 		1. Read in text file contains all the data points
             	2. Initialize random centroids